JonathanPorta/jonathan.porta.codes/_posts/2015-07-30-windows-10-seems-to-have-some-scary-privacy-defaults.markdown

 ---
 [![privacy-1]][privacy-1]

 After waiting for Windows 10 to finishing installing you get presented with a customize wizard.
 The first screen has a large chunk of text on it, a large and clearly visible button to proceed using the default settings, and a small hard to see text link that lets you choose your own setting values instead of the defaults.
-(I didn't think to take a photo of the initial menu because I wasn't expecting anything noteworthy.
-Please excuse the hasty photography.)

 Everything about this screen is urging me to just accept the default configuration and get on with life.